guardian/riff-raff/magenta-lib/docs/magenta-lib/howto/scala-deployable.md

 How do I make my scala project deployable?
 ==========================================

+**Warning: This documentation is for an old version of SBT and shows somewhat bad practice, please only use it as a starting point and talk to Phil Wills or Simon Hildrew for why it is a bad thing.**

 You are using Scala, SBT and so on, so you can apply the following rules.

  * Ensure you are using SBT 0.11.2 (or later)